-

 Semester 2 | Credits: 10

 The successful application of mesenchymal stromal cells (MSCs) as an advanced medicinal product is reliant upon selecting the appropriate cell source and its therapeutic mechanism of action complimenting the intended application.
 This course aims to instil a fundamental, working knowledge of cellular procurement, the ongoing application of MSCs in clinical trials and the next generation of cellular therapeutics.
 The overall scope of the module is broad, ranging from the fundamental biology of mesenchymal stromal cells and their therapeutic applications to evaluating recent advancements in MSC preclinical trials to develop the next therapy.
 Included are hands on, laboratory-based skills including cell culture.
-The principals gained from participating in this course provide an overall reference for the evaluation of current literature to identify an appropriate cell source, to comprehend its mechanism of action and create a path to examine its pre-clinical efficacy in support of a regulatory submission.
+The principles gained from participating in this course provide an overall reference for the evaluation of current literature to identify an appropriate cell source, to comprehend its mechanism of action and create a path to examine its pre-clinical efficacy in support of a regulatory submission.

 (Language of instruction: English)